17 Houseplants That Can Grow From Leaves

 Christmas Cactus

-Named for its bright pink and red blooms on the end of segmented leaf stems that appear from November through to February, the Christmas Cactus (Schlumbergera x buckleyi) is not a typical cactus that grows in hot dry climates, but is a tropical rainforest epiphytic succulent originating from Brazil.
+Named for its bright pink and red blooms on the end of segmented leaf stems that appear from November through February, the Christmas cactus (Schlumbergera x buckleyi) is not a typical cactus that grows in hot, dry climates.
+It is a tropical rainforest epiphytic succulent originating from Brazil.

-This plant needs regular watering unlike the typical cacti, and also needs good soil drainage.
-Remembering where they come from, give them bright but not direct light, warmth and humidity to thrive.
+This plant needs regular watering unlike typical cacti, and also needs good soil drainage.
+Remembering where they come from, give them bright but not direct light, warmth, and humidity to thrive.

-Propagate Christmas Cactus after they have finished flowering by leaf segment cuttings.
-In the fall, they can also be grown from seed carried in the red fruits.
-Cut sections of the leaf with 3-5 segments and leave them in a cool, dry place to form calluses on the ends.
+Propagate Christmas cactus after they have finished flowering by taking leaf segment cuttings.
+In fall, they can also be grown from seed carried in the red fruits.
+Cut sections of the leaf with three to five segments and leave them in a cool, dry place to form calluses on the ends.

 Fill a pot with damp commercial cacti mix or potting soil with added coarse sand or coconut coir.
 Push each cutting into the soil to about an inch deep.
-Cover with a plastic bag and wait 2-3 weeks for the roots to develop and you should be able to see new growth.
-They can then be moved to new containers.
+Cover with a plastic bag and wait two to three weeks for the roots to develop.
+You should be able to see new growth, and the cuttings can then be moved to new containers.

 Aloe

-There are over 500 named species of aloes and many more hybrids and cultivars that are grown in gardens.
+There are over 500 named species of aloe and many more hybrids and cultivars grown in gardens.
 A few, like Aloe vera, are often grown indoors as houseplants.
-Given plenty of sunlight and some respite from the direct rays, these plants can thrive in your home.
-Dont water too much and allow it to dry out between watering to avoid root rot that Aloes are prone to.
+Given plenty of sunlight and some respite from direct rays, these plants can thrive in your home.
+Don’t water too much and allow the soil to dry out between watering to avoid the root rot that aloes are prone to.

-Propagating aloes from leaves is not always successful as it takes a lot of work for individual leaves to produce roots.
-It can work, but more often than not the leaves will just rot away and not produce any roots.
-The leaves are juicy and need to be dried out for about 4 weeks or longer before attempting to plant and grow roots.
+Propagating aloes from leaves is not always successful, as it takes a lot of work for individual leaves to produce roots.
+It can work, but more often than not the leaves will just rot away.
+The leaves are juicy and need to dry out for about four weeks or longer before attempting to plant and grow roots.

 Haworthia

-Haworthias are identified by the fleshy, spiky leaves in a rosette form and from the white bumpy zebra stripes drawn across their leaves.
-These popular indoor succulents are easy to care for – simply give them plenty of indirect sunlight, don’t overwater and keep them warm (not below 40F).
+Haworthia plants are identified by their fleshy, spiky leaves in a rosette form and the white, bumpy zebra stripes drawn across their leaves.
+These popular indoor succulents are easy to care for.
+Simply give them plenty of indirect sunlight, don’t overwater, and keep them warm, not below 40°F (4°C).

-Cut the leaf off with a sharp clean knife and place in a cool place for a few days.
+Cut the leaf off with a sharp, clean knife and place it in a cool spot for a few days.
 Plant in a pot filled with moist cactus potting mix or potting soil with coarse sand and coconut coir added, keeping the cuttings upright.
-Place in a warm spot and wait 2-3 weeks for the leaves to make roots before replanting in seperate pots.
+Place in a warm spot and wait two to three weeks for the leaves to make roots before replanting in separate pots.

 Stonecrops

-Stonecrops are Sedum species that come in a variety of shapes, sizes, colors, and forms – all succulent in nature that is useful plants in the garden or indoors.
-They all have a rosette form but can also be spiky or trailing with a shallow roots system.
-Grown in sunny spots near windows or on balconies, they prefer rich well-draining soil and minimum watering.
+Stonecrops are Sedum species that come in a variety of shapes, sizes, colors, and forms, all succulent in nature.
+They are useful plants in the garden or indoors.
+They all have a rosette form but can also be spiky or trailing with a shallow root system.
+Grown in sunny spots near windows or on balconies, they prefer rich, well-draining soil and minimal watering.

-Sedums are one of the easiest plants to propagate.
+Sedum plants are one of the easiest to propagate.
 Simply pull off a few leaves and place them on a tray filled with damp sandy soil.
-In a couple of weeks, the leaves will start to root and they can be packed into new pots ready to grow on.
-Keep in a warm spot out of direct sunlight.
-The young plants should be watered every few days, but after that, they need little water to thrive.
+In a couple of weeks, the leaves will start to root and can be packed into new pots ready to grow on.
+Keep them in a warm spot out of direct sunlight.
+Water the young plants every few days, but after that, they need little water to thrive.